How Long Should You Wash Your Hands?

 Why is handwashing important?

 Good hand hygiene reduces your chances of getting sick and helps protect others around you.
-The Centers for Disease Control and Prevention (CDC) estimates that around 80% of common infectious illnesses, like the common cold and the flu, are spread through dirty hands.
+In fact, the Centers for Disease Control and Prevention (CDC) estimates that handwashing can reduce your risk of catching a GI illness by 30%.

 Proper handwashing can: